TheShonuff/100-days-of-code/log.md

  **Today's Progress**: couple day break.
 Summer class started and needed a few rest days.
 Wasn't able to tackle much today.
 Did a few codewar problems and tried to finished the last of uDemy react Bootcamp on functional components before tackling projects to have a solid understanding.

  **Thoughts**: Looking forward to start implementing some of these fun things I'm learning. usecontext, useEffect.

+ ### Day 35: June 4th, 2022

+ **Today's Progress**: Started the frontend Mentor Tic-Tac-Toe Challenge.
+Got the basic structure outline in React and the components setup.

+ **Thoughts**: Certainly harder than expected.
+First major hurdle is rendering the board with individual "square" components and having those square components update the State based on a Click.
+I'm currently able to set each square with a Key but at integer doesn't register with any click events.
+Will spend time researching tomorrow before I tackle again.

+### Day 36: June 6th, 2022

+**Today's Progress**: Continued the tic-tac-toe challenge after school work was completed.
+Managed to update the state and render a symbol to reflect that state change.

+**Thoughts**: This project is challenging.
+I'm out one my own with no tutorial to follow so I'm kind having to piece everything together and search for the snippets I need for this project.
+Wanted to give up and move to something easier but I realize this is how you learn.
+I find it curious how X,Y are flipped in certain parts of the functions....